GrowthStrategyProduct-Market FitMeasurement

 Trying to serve everyone?
 That's the single most common PMF killer.

-This feels counterintuitive — cutting features feels like cutting value.
-But simplicity is value.
-Users don't want more features.
+Cutting scope feels like cutting value, which is why this is hard to do.
+Users rarely want more features.
 They want their problem solved clearly.

 4. Find and Clone Your Power Users